Travelling with food intolerances

 Many people experience the symptoms of food intolerance while travelling but fail to recognise the cause of the problem.
 You might have asked yourself why you’re so bloated on holiday or wondered why you only suffer IBS type symptoms in foreign countries.
 The answer to both questions could be that you have an intolerance to foods you’re only eating, or eating more of, when you’re on holiday or travelling.

-The most common symptoms of food intolerance include bloating, stomach ache, IBS, headaches and migraines, but intolerance to certain foods might just leave you feeling a bit under the weather or in a low mood.
+The most common symptoms of food intolerance include bloating, stomach ache, IBS and headaches, but intolerance to certain foods might just leave you feeling a bit under the weather or in a low mood.
 In some cases, it is thought that food intolerance could also cause joint pain, eczema, tiredness and can even contribute to weight gain.

 Whether you have an intolerance or not, the following tips will give you some simple steps on avoiding getting sick while travelling when it comes to food-related illness.